Difference Between IUI and IVF

 When to do IUI first ?

 The timing of when you begin the IUI treatment is determined by your menstrual cycle and should begin on the first day of your period.
-During approximately 12-14 days, your doctor will monitor your menstrual cycle using ultrasound and bloodwork.
+During approximately 12-14 days, your fertility doctor will monitor your menstrual cycle using ultrasound and bloodwork.
 This ensures that an egg is developing normally and is prepared to be ovulated when the time comes.

 When to start IVF ?